gvwilson/thirdbit/src/fiction/iffy/index.md

 The image reformed.
 The G-80 dropped the sentry bot it had picked up.
-It and its packmates turned their heads toward the mansion in unison.
+It and its packmates turned their heads in unison toward the mansion in unison.
-The last thing Iffy saw before her foster mother dragged her away was the G-80 tearing the door off its hinges.
+The last thing Iffy saw before her foster mother dragged her away was the G-80 tearing the front door off its hinges.

 "Breach!" one of the young Marines shouted.